-Crowd gathers and hassles soldier, throwing snowballs and shouting insults
+Crowds gather and hassle soldiers, throwing snowballs and shouting insults.

-More troops arrive, the colonists get more and more angry.
+More troops arrive, colonists get more and more angry.

 Boston Tea Party

-Members of sons of liberty dump over 340 chest of tea into boston harbor
+Members of sons of liberty Dump over 340 chests of tea into the Boston Harbor

--loyalist /tory =a person in the colonie who remains loyal to the king and Great Britain.
+loyalist/troy = a person in the colony who remains "loyal" To the King and Great Britain.

-Patrick Henry- VA rep. urged colonist to unite against Britain
+Patrick Henry - VA rep. urged colonists to unite against Britain.

 1,000's of Redcoats in Boston

-- “shot heard round the world” - Ralph Waldo Emerson
+"shot heard around the world" -Ralph Waldo Emerson

--American Stop the British and force them to retreat back to Boston.
+Americans Stop British and force them to retreat back to Boston

-Benedict Arnold & Ethan Allen capture the fort
+Benedict Arnold and Ethan Allen capture the fort

 Get all supplies in the fort including cannons

-Sent Olive Branch asking the King to protect their rights.
+Sent Olive Branch asking King to protect their rights

-BRITISH Victory (american ran out of ammunition) British learn defeating Americans would not be easy.
+BRITISH Victory (Americans ran out of ammunition) British learn defeating Americans would NOT be easy.

-“Everything that is right or reasonable pleads for separation.
-The blood of the slain, the weeping voice of nature cries, ‘TIS TIME TO PART” - Thomas Paine, Common Sense.
+"Every thing that is right or reasonable Pleads for separation.
+The Blood of the slain, The weeping voices of nature cries, 'TIS TIME TO PART" - Thomas Paine, Common sense

-Washington believes his army is ready & weapons arrive.
+Washington believes his army is ready and weapons arrive.